hypergravity/hypergravity/README.md

 - I'm a post-doc at Department of Astronomy, Beijing Normal University (BNU).
 - I'm interested in applying machine learning techniques to stellar spectroscopy.
-- I'm currently working on binary stars.
+- I'm currently working on spectroscopic binary stars.
 - You can find some useful repositories in my github page, including
   - [slam](https://github.com/hypergravity/astroslam): extracting stellar parameters from spectra using a forward modelling
   - [laspec](https://github.com/hypergravity/laspec): several modules designed for LAMOST spectra